jonmcalder/ggforce/README.md

 about what functionality should be available.
-This is good as it insulates the user from making bad decisions when analyzing their data, but it also makes it difficult to develop novel visualizations using the ggplot2 API. ggforce on the other hand positions itself closer to the "anything goes - the user is responsible for the quality of the output".
+This is good as it insulates the user from making bad decisions when analyzing their data, but it also makes it difficult to develop novel visualizations using the ggplot2 API. ggforce on the other hand positions itself closer to the "anything goes" end of the spectrum - where the user is responsible for the quality of the output.
 Despite this keep in mind that some things are always bad choices in data visualization: rainbow color scales, pie charts, overplotting etc. Don't do these things except with very good reasons.

 ### Installation
-Until more features are available the package will remain solemnly on Github.
+Until more features are available the package will remain solely on Github.
 Once I believe it offers a large enough set of extensions it will be submitted to CRAN.
 Installation of ggforce is currently as follows: